garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/EA Tools.md

 EA tools provide a means to model the business and IT aspects of the enterprise in support of business outcome delivery.
 Doing so requires the collaboration of multiple stakeholders across the organization — each playing a different role at a different time.

 The models and methods used by the stakeholders will vary depending on their role and must be integrated and connected to other models to be useful.
-To support these needs, EA tools have two aspects.
-The first provides a modeling environment, along with a supporting repository.
-The second facilitates collaboration between a diverse group of stakeholders across the organization, right from business strategy to IT.
+To support these needs, EA tools have two aspects:
+1. The first provides a modeling environment, along with a supporting repository.
+2. The second facilitates collaboration between a diverse group of stakeholders across the organization, right from business strategy to IT.

 A broad array of architectural and IT disciplines, such as business, information, solution, security, applications and infrastructure use EA tools.
 EA tools operate at many levels and across a wide spectrum to enable insights and support informed decision making.
 With such a broad array of